krutika-bhalla/Quiz-Game/README.md

 # Quiz-Game
-A simple game built using python
+A simple trivia built using python